The Complete Guide to Legal Practice Management Software

 Automated Timekeeping

 Intelligent time capture reduces the burden of manual time entry while improving accuracy.
-Automated timers, mobile time entry, and AI-powered suggestions help attorneys capture more billable time with less effort.
+Automated timers, mobile time entry, and AI-powered suggestions help lawyers capture more billable time with less effort.

 04